Komnomnomnom/swigibpy/README.rst

 - Distutils has issues building with anything later than Visual Studio 2008 (version 9).
-- The MFC library is required by the TWS API.
 - Visual Studio 11 doesn't like the ``/MD`` compile flag, which distutils adds.
   For a workaround see `here`_.